gabrielchasukjin/PowerGridAttacksAnalysis/README.md

 # Attacks on Power Grids Analysis

 **Authors**: Gabriel Cha, Jun-Hee Hwang

 **Tools**: Python, Pandas, Plotly, Numpy

 ---
 ## Introduction
-Power outages can have a significant economic impact, as they can disrupt business operations and cause a loss of revenue.
+Power outages can have a significant economic impact, as they can disrupt business operations and cause loss in revenue.
 The rise in severe outages over the recent decades should not be overlooked.

 Specifically, there has been a rise of intentional attacks on power grids.
-Interestingly, these attacks have been clustered around certain US States, such as Washington and Iowa.
-Are these states experiencing a rise in attacks by chance alone, or is there something bigger at play?
+Interestingly, these attacks have been clustered around certain US States, such as Washington and Iowa. **Are these states experiencing a rise in attacks by chance alone, or is there something bigger at play?**

 ## Cleaning and EDA